CPYokingc0/UCB-Project-1/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
+No configuration was performed manually, which is advantageous because automation almost eliminates configuration errors and is so much more efficient because so many machines can be configured in a much shorter time frame.
+Changes and deployment can be implemented faster with less labor costs.
-- _TODO: What is the main advantage of automating configuration with Ansible?_

 The playbook implements the following tasks:

-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
-- ...
-- ...
+- Download, install, start and attach to a Docker container
+- Prepare and modify configuration files such as hosts, ansible.cfg, etc.
+- Generate and install SSH keys to all VMs and Jump Box
+- Prepare and execute ELK playbook
+- Prepare and execute Filebeat & Metricbeat playbooks, verify data acquisition

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.

 ![TODO: Update the path with the name of your screenshot of docker ps output](Images/docker_ps_output.png)